aws-solutions/fhir-works-on-aws/INSTALL.md

 ### IAM User ARN (LEGACY)

-Note: this customization is only needed if deploying with serverless; it is not needed with CDK.
+> **Note**

-Create a new file in the package's root folder named
+> This customization is only needed if deploying with serverless.
+It is not needed with CDK.

-> serverless_config.json
+Create a new file in the package's root folder named `serverless_config.json`.

-In the _serverless_config.json_ file, add the following, using the previously noted IAM_USER_ARN.
+In the `serverless_config.json` file, add the following, using the previously noted IAM_USER_ARN.

 ```json
 {